do-me/embedding-algebra/README.md

 ```

 ## PRs
-Highly appreciated, maybe some automization would be good the create a nicely formatted markdown table to be included in this readme.
+Highly appreciated, maybe some automization would be good the create a nicely formatted markdown table to be included in this readme listing the behavior of the most used embedding models.
+Would this even be something for MTEB?